Mesabloo/snowstar/README.md

     free [temp, 1]
     free [mem, 1]
-    % Just delete the data because we don't need them anymore
+    % Just delete the data because we don't need it anymore

     int 0
     % Also still needed